Skip to main content

 Reflexion closes the learning loop: when an agent fails or produces low-quality output, instead of losing the experience, the pipeline generates a structured Lesson and persists it to long-term memory.
 On the next similar task, that lesson naturally surfaces via RAG+HyDE.

-Reflexion is the only post-hook on by default — because it only fires in exceptional conditions (error, discrepancy) and the lesson generator runs in a detached goroutine, never blocking the user turn.
+Reflexion is the only post-hook on by default — because it only fires in exceptional conditions (error, discrepancy) and lesson generation never blocks the user turn.

 What is a Lesson